Wild Animals in Circuses Act 2019

 Overview

 This bill aims to ban the use of wild animals in travelling circuses in England.
 It outlines the offenses involved, inspection procedures, and associated penalties.
-The bill also makes minor amendments to existing legislation.
+The bill also makes a consequential amendment to the Dangerous Wild Animals Act 1976.

 Description